imku13/App-HW1/README.md

 # App-HW1
-First application homework for the bootcamp by İmregül Kurt.
+Navigation component homework for the bootcamp by İmregül Kurt.